desmos-labs/desmos/README.md

 make localnet-start
 ```

-This command creates a 4-node network using the demsosdnode image.
+This command creates a 4-node network using the `desmoslabs/desmosdnode` image.
 The ports for each node are found in this table:

 | Node ID | P2P Port | RPC Port |